carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 Object Literals and Subscripting
 --------------------------------

-Clang provides support for `Object Literals and Subscripting
+Clang provides support for :doc:`Object Literals and Subscripting
-<ObjectiveCLiterals.html>`_ in Objective-C, which simplifies common Objective-C
+<ObjectiveCLiterals>` in Objective-C, which simplifies common Objective-C
 programming patterns, makes programs more concise, and improves the safety of container creation.
 There are several feature macros associated with object literals and subscripting: ``__has_feature(objc_array_literals)`` tests the